andrew/ultimate-awesome/README.md

 - [ASIC-Design-Roadmap](https://github.com/abdelazeem201/ASIC-Design-Roadmap) - The journey of designing an ASIC (application specific integrated circuit) is long and involves a number of major steps – moving from a concept to specification to tape-outs.
 Although the end product is typically quite small (measured in nanometers), this long journey is interesting and filled with many engineering challenges.
 - [fe-awesome-demos](https://github.com/BryanAdamss/fe-awesome-demos) - ✨前端入门demos集合.
 - [awesome-creative-tech-events](https://github.com/danvoyce/awesome-creative-tech-events) - A curated list of awesome creative tech events from around the world.
-- [Awesome-Machine-Generated-Text](https://github.com/ICTMCG/Awesome-Machine-Generated-Text) - Continuously updated list of related resources for generative LLMs like GPT and their analysis and detection.
 - [awesome-ppml](https://github.com/mortendahl/awesome-ppml) - A curated list of resources for privacy-preserving machine learning.
 - [awesome-p2p](https://github.com/retrohacker/awesome-p2p) - An awesome list for those interested in building decentralized applications.
 - [awesome-salesforce-marketingcloud](https://github.com/sfmcdg/awesome-salesforce-marketingcloud) - Useful resources for working and developing with Salesforce Marketing Cloud.